 This is one of the earliest diesel-electric locomotives used on American railroads.
 Diesel-electrics offered many advantages over steam locomotives.
 They required less maintenance, were more fuel-efficient, and could be operated by smaller crews.
 This locomotive's body houses an Ingersoll-Rand diesel engine that drives a General Electric generator, which in turn powers electric motors on the axles.

 This copy of the 1903 Wright Flyer faithfully replicates the original aircraft.
 On December 17, 2003, the replica attempted to duplicate the Wright brothers' first flight at Kill Devil Hills, North Carolina, exactly one hundred years after that historic feat.
 The attempt was foiled by bad weather, though the replica flew successfully in earlier tests.

 Designer Milton Baumann and pilot Howard Rinehart hoped to win the 1920 Gordon Bennett Air Race with their Dayton-Wright RB-1.
 Years ahead of its time, the airplane featured a single cantilevered wing, moveable wing flaps for adjustable camber settings, an enclosed cockpit, and retractable landing gear.
-But a broken rudder cable knocked Rinehart out of contention.
+But a failed control cable knocked Rinehart out of contention.
 The RB-1 never raced again.